Buy Hockey Skates In Chicago

 The eyelets should be 1 1/2 to 2 inches apart, if not, consider a narrower or wider skate.
 A properly fitted skate should allow for the player to stand up straight, and have their toes “feather” the front toe cap of the skate.
 When the player bends their knees it should pull the toes slightly back off the toe cap.

-How do I break them in?
+How do I break my hockey skates in?

 Put them on and wear them around the house (with skate guards of course!) for a few hours.
+Your foot should be flat in the boot and not pinched in the toe, arch, or heel.
+Your heel should not lift or move in the skate.
 This will help break them in and cause you less discomfort when you first use them.